Will I lose fitness by taking weeks off after my marathon? When can you start running after a marathon?

 But it’s also an INTERRUPTION to what has become a really good habit.
 Suddenly you don’t have to get up early to run and those weekends of sleeping in start to feel really wonderful.

-I fully believe the post race recovery is often to blame for people doing one marathon and done!
+I fully believe the wrong post marathon training is often to blame for people doing one marathon and done!
 They lose the habit and with that goes the motivation, the drive.

 Now let’s move on to the question at hand…will you lose fitness and how do you stay sane when you really want to go for a run?

-Why You Need Weeks Off Running Post Marathon
+4 Reasons You Need Weeks Off Running After a Marathon

 It’s definitely a shock to think you feel good and have energy then attempt to run and feel like your body is going to come apart at the seams.
 As though you can actually see the wheels falling off and are wondering if the emergency feature on your phone really works.